RB-2804/Cr0ss-iT/README_en.md

     - The "Reset course" button allows resetting the course table.
     - The "Reset participate" button allows resetting the participate table.
     - The "Reset students" button allows resetting the students' table.

+  ℹ️Hover over to find out the correct format to enter!

 - Ranking